CoMa95/Car-Price-Analytics/README.md

 The planned fix is to add a validation step that checks whether both comparison groups contain data before running the test, and display a user-friendly message if one group is empty.
 This issue does not affect other dashboard functionality or visuals.
 - **Page Headers**\
-Some page headers are emmitted or incorrectly named some have "Western Car Price System Analysis" others have "Car Price Analytics Dashboard"
+Some page headers are omitted or incorrectly named some have "Western Car Price System Analysis" others have "Car Price Analytics Dashboard"
 - **Team Name**\
 The notebooks do not record the team name and still have "tbc".
+- **Page Layout**\
+The layout of some pages need improvement.

 ## Development Roadmap